 Bachelor of Fine Arts in Interior Architecture

-UNC Greensboro offers the only Interior Architecture and Design (IAD) B.F.A. degree among public universities in the state.
-This four-year CIDA-accredited studio-intensive professional program allows you to focus on more art and design coursework than your peers at other schools, giving you more time to explore and hone your craft.
-IAD classes focus on understanding materials, finishes, furnishings, manufactured objects and products, buildings, context, human behavior, and human development.
+UNC Greensboro’s offers the only Interior Architecture and Design (IARc) B.F.A. degree among public universities in North Carolina.
+This four-year CIDA-accredited, studio-intensive professional program provides more dedicated art and design coursework than many comparable programs, giving you the time and space to develop your creative voice, technical skills, and professional portfolio.

 Interior Architecture and Design PROGRAM DISTINCTIONS

-• A key component of the IAD degree program is community-engaged design, which promotes social, psychological, health, and ecological well-being.
+A key component of the interior architecture program is community-engaged design, which promotes social, psychological, health, and ecological well-being.
+UNCG students have pitched designs in class projects that have been used in healthcare, hospitality, and consumer spaces in Greensboro, the greater state, and beyond.

 THE Interior Architecture STUDENT EXPERIENCE